-- 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system, and charge it with refrigerant.
+- 8) Use an electronic leak detector or soap bubbles to check for leaks.
+Add a trace of refrigerant to the system (if using an electronic leak detector), and then raise the pressure using nitrogen gas (140 PSIG).
+DO NOT use R-404A as a mixture with pressurized air for leak testing. - 9) Evacuate the system, and charge it with refrigerant.
 For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment. - 10) Attach the expansion valve bulb to the suction line in the same location as the previous bulb.
+For remote air-cooled models, see the rating label inside the icemaker. - 10) Attach the expansion valve bulb to the suction line in the same location as the previous bulb.
 The bulb should be at the 12 o'clock position on the tube.
 Be sure to secure the bulb with the clamp and holder and to insulate it. - 11) Place the expansion valve cover in position. - 12) Replace the panels in their correct positions. - 13) Turn on the power supply.

-F. Removal and Replacement of Hot Gas Valve and Line Valve
+D. Removal and Replacement of Hot Gas Valve and Line Valve

 - 1. Always use a copper tube of the same diameter and length when replacing the hot gas lines; otherwise the performance may be reduced. - 2.
 Always install a new drier every time the sealed refrigeration system is opened.
 Do not replace the drier until after all other repair or replacement has been made. - 3.
-Always replace the strainer when replacing the hot gas valve. - 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the screw and the solenoid. - 5) Disconnect the hot gas valve or line valve.
-Remove the strainer. - 6) Place the new valve and strainer in position. - 7) Remove the drier, then place the new drier in position. - 8) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG.
+Always replace the strainer when replacing the hot gas valve.

+1) Turn off the power supply.

+- 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the screw and the solenoid. - 5) Disconnect the hot gas valve or line valve.
+Remove the strainer if replacing the hot gas valve. - 6) Place the new valve and strainer (if applicable) in position. - 7) Remove the drier, then place the new drier in position. - 8) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG.